sayanah1121/agribot_precision_sprayer/README.md

-# Agribot Precision Sprayer
+# Agribot Precision shooter
-# Agribot: Precision Weed Sprayer (ROS 2 + Arduino)
+# Agribot: Precision Weed shooter (ROS 2 + Arduino)

-An autonomous robotics project that uses Computer Vision on a Raspberry Pi 5 to detect weeds and an Arduino to actuate a precision sprayer/laser.
+An autonomous robotics project that uses Computer Vision on a Raspberry Pi 5 to detect weeds and an Arduino to actuate a precision shooter/laser.

 ## Hardware Architecture
 - **Brain:** Raspberry Pi 5 (Ubuntu 24.04 / ROS 2 Jazzy)